Must-Have Features of a Payment Gateway Going into Q2 of the 21st Century

 Here’s how to reduce or reverse soft declines:

 Please pay attention that despite some expert opinions, not all types of soft declines are suitable for payment cascading.
 For instance, cascading an “Insufficient Funds” decline is not practical despite it being a soft decline.
-In such cases, it is more effective to allow the buyer to retry the payment or select another payment method.
+In such cases, allowing the buyer to retry the payment or select another payment method is more effective.

 Here are steps you can take to reduce how often hard declines happen: